welschmoor/YouTube-Clone-Firebase/README.md

 todo:

+apply light gradient to top and side of HOME to make contrast higher

 Handle Signup/Login errors, password min length, DisplayName max length

 implement favorites list (probably by adding favorites to users collection? or creating a new collection "favorites" altogether? or use local storage?)